hairarrow/super-restaurants/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). _Even though it specifically says not to do that_

 ## Available Scripts